hniksic/rust-subprocess/MIGRATING.md

 # Migrating from subprocess 0.2 to 1.0

-subprocess 1.0 is an evolution of the public API.
-The core capabilities are the same - spawning processes, building pipelines, deadlock-free capture - but the interface cleans up non-standing warts accumulated over the years.
+subprocess 1.0 is an incompatible change to the public API of the crate.
+The core capabilities are the same - spawning processes, building pipelines, deadlock-free capture - but the release cleans up long-standing API warts accumulated over the years.

 This guide covers the breaking changes and shows how to update your code.

-## What's new
+## What's changed

-Before diving into the migration details, here's what you get with 1.0:
+Before diving into the migration details, here is a summary of changes:

 - **Popen type is removed.** `Popen` mixed process creation, pipe ownership, and awaiting in one type.
 Setup is now done through the builder API, which was already